devops-gathering/website/content/workshops/Learning-Docker-on-a-Raspberry-Pi-ARM-Cluster.md

   * Bring your own laptop (Windows, macOS, Linux)
   * You'll need a SSH client or Putty to access the ARM cluster

-### Speakers Bio
-Dieter Reuter is a Senior Consultant at bee42 solutions gmbh and Docker Captain at Hypriot with more than 30 years of enterprise IT experience and unquenchable curiosity.
-Dealing with cutting-edge cloud technologies, obsessed with the DevOps movement and its associated automation.
-Dieter is using Docker from the early days on and is pushing Docker and Containers to ARM based IoT devices with rocket-like speed.